Start Free

 Configuring plugins for analyzer loading optimization

-By default, SonarQube downloads Sonar analyzers and third-party plugins only when they are really required by the scanner (see Improving performance).
+By default, SonarQube Server downloads Sonar analyzers and third-party plugins only when they are really required by the scanner (see Improving performance).
 To make this feature work, each analyzer or third-party plugin should declare the list of languages on which they expect to raise issues through a MANIFEST property called Plugin-RequiredForLanguages.

 Optimization behavior